rsdcastro/kube-deploy/cluster-api-gcp/README.md

 1. *Optional*: Update `cluster.yaml` to set a custom cluster name.
 1. Create a cluster: `./cluster-api-gcp create -c cluster.yaml -m machines.yaml`

+For Terraform prototype, use ``-p terraform`` when calling cluster-api-gcp.

 During cluster creation, you can watch the machine resources get created in Kubernetes, see the corresponding virtual machines created in GCP, and then finally see nodes join the cluster: